TaylorAbraham/dotfiles/README.md

 **Install complete!**

-# Arch Installation
+# Arch Installation As a Dual Boot with Windows

+## Part 1 - Base Installation

 Make a single empty partition in Windows for Arch but **DO NOT** format it.

 https://wiki.archlinux.org/index.php/installation_guide

 - Mounts are as follows:
-    - For your empty partition that will be Arch: mount /dev/nvme0n1p6 /mnt
+    - For your empty partition that will be Arch: `mount /dev/nvme0n1p6 /mnt`
-    - For your EFI partition: mount /dev/nvme0n1p1 /mnt/boot/efi
+    - For your EFI partition: `mount /dev/nvme0n1p1 /mnt/boot/efi`
-    - For your main windows filesystem: mount /dev/nvme0n1p3 /mnt/windows
+    - For your main windows `filesystem: mount /dev/nvme0n1p3 /mnt/windows`

-## Set Arch to use local time
-Only do this if you are booting into Windows semi-often, as this method relies on Windows keeping your system time up to date
+## Part 2 - Once you're chroot'd and done the Arch wiki install guide

+### Install some utilities
 ```
-timedatectl set-local-rtc 1 --adjust-system-clock
+pacman -S vim ntfs-3g iwd
 ```

-## Brightness keys not working
-Edit `/etc/default/grub`, and in it add `acpi_osi=` to the end of the `GRUB_CMDLINE_LINUX_DEFAULT` boot parameters.
-If that doesn't work, consult https://wiki.archlinux.org/index.php/intel_graphics#Backlight_is_not_adjustable

-## Mounting Windows with proper permissions
-- Figure out your user id
-- Mount with uid, gid set to yourself
-- This will set you to have normal access to the /windows mount as if it was a home directory
-- Regenerate fstab with genfstab
-    - Make sure to mount other file systems
+`ntfs-3g` allows Arch to mount the Windows filesystem once we reboot.

+`iwd` gives access to `iwctl` and will let us get an internet connection if we need to troubleshoot later.

-## Making a sudo user
+### Making a sudo user
 ```
 pacman -S sudo
 useradd --createhome tay